z-keith/neuronroot/README.md

     - Doesn't work perfectly yet
 - Fixed worst of suboptimal tree construction
 - Added area whitelists/blacklists to accommodate different image formats
+- Added global/root-based local thresholding to find nodules - it's pretty useless
+- Discovered that the junk roots can be safely removed by removing all roots of length shorter than a threshold, after completing RootBuilder.
+This is important for a window-based thresholding system

 ##v0.8
 - Implemented basic root construction abilities (roots connect at endpoints to form skeleton - no root has a branch anywhere but at the beginning or end)